Zhou Enlai: The Xi'an Incident

 Reactions to Chiang's kidnapping in Yan'an were mixed.
 Some, including Mao Zedong and Zhu De, viewed it as an opportunity to have Chiang killed.
 Others, including Zhou Enlai and Zhang Wentian, saw it as an opportunity to achieve a united-front policy against the Japanese, which would strengthen the overall position of the CCP.
-Debate within Yan'an ended when a long telegram from Joseph Stalin arrived, urging the CCP to work towards Chiang's release, explaining that a united front was the best position from which to resist the Japanese, and that only Chiang had the prestige and authority to carry out such a plan.
+Debate within Yan'an ended when a long telegram from Joseph Stalin arrived, urging the CCP to work toward Chiang's release, explaining that a united front was the best position from which to resist the Japanese, and that only Chiang had the prestige and authority to carry out such a plan.

 After initial communications with Zhang on the fate of Chiang, Zhou Enlai reached Xi'an on 16 December, on a plane specifically sent for him by Zhang Xueliang, as the chief Communist negotiator.
-At first, Chiang was opposed to negotiating with a CCP delegate, but withdrew his opposition when it became clear that his life and freedom were largely dependent on Communist goodwill towards him.
+At first, Chiang was opposed to negotiating with a CCP delegate, but withdrew his opposition when it became clear that his life and freedom were largely dependent on Communist goodwill toward him.
 On 24 December, Chiang received Zhou for a meeting, the first time that the two had seen each other since Zhou had left Whampoa over ten years earlier.
 Zhou began the conversation by saying, "In the ten years since we have met, you seem to have aged very little."
 Chiang nodded and said: "Enlai, you were my subordinate.
 You should do what I say."
 Zhou replied that if Chiang would halt the civil war and resist the Japanese instead, the Red Army would willingly accept Chiang's command.
 By the end of this meeting, Chiang promised to end the civil war, to resist the Japanese together, and to invite Zhou to Nanjing for further talks.

 On 25 December 1936, Zhang released Chiang and accompanied him to Nanjing.
 Subsequently, Zhang was court-martialed and sentenced to house arrest, and most of the officers who participated in the Xi'an Incident were executed.
 Although the KMT formally rejected collaboration with the CCP, Chiang ended active military activity against Communist bases in Yan'nan, implying that he had implicitly given his word to change the direction of his policies.
-Following the end of KMT attacks, the CCP was able to consolidate its territories and to prepare to resist the Japanese.
+Following the end of KMT attacks, the CCP consolidated its territories and prepared to resist the Japanese.

 After news arrived that Zhang had been betrayed and arrested by Chiang, Zhang's old officer corps became very agitated, and some of them murdered a Nationalist general, Wang Yizhe, who was seen as largely responsible for the military's lack of response.
 While Zhou was still in Xi'an, he himself was surrounded in his office by a number of Zhang's officers, who accused the Communists of instigating the Xi'an Incident and of betraying Zhang by convincing the general to travel to Nanjing.
 At gunpoint, they threatened to kill Zhou.
 Ever the diplomat, Zhou maintained his composure and eloquently defended his position.
 In the end, Zhou succeeded in calming the officers, and they departed, leaving him unharmed.